Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling.md

 # Visualization

 # Conclusion
-I was able to get the cleaned data in a few seconds compared with a few hours when I was using Excel.
-Here are the things that can be improved:
+I was able to get the cleaned data in a few seconds compared with a few hours before.
+If I have another 10 hours on this project, I'd like to learn how to directly quiry the database instead of the current ad-hoc "download-import-quiry" process.
+In this way I have the opportunity to build real-time metrics as well.

 PLACEHOLDER: MUST DO SPELLING AND GRAMMAR CHECK